yunqi-li/Personalized-Counterfactual-Fairness-in-Recommendation/README.md

 ## Datasets

 - The processed datasets are in  [`./dataset/ml1M`](https://github.com/yunqi-li/Personalized-Counterfactual-Fairness-in-Recommendation/tree/main/dataset/ml1M)
+- After the first execution, two pickle files "ml1M.validation.pkl" and "ml1M.test.pkl" will be generated to save time for future runnings.
+The generated files will locate at the same directory as the other data files.

 ## Example to run the codes
 -   To guarantee the program can execute properly, please keep the directory structure as given in this repository.